Interview answer drill

 Example 3: avoid unnecessary async wrappers

-If a function simply forwards another Promise chain, returning the Promise directly can be cleaner.
+If a function simply forwards another Promise chain, returning the Promise directly can be clearer because the boundary stays composition-friendly.

 JAVASCRIPT